Potential energy: Uses

 Gravitational potential energy has a number of practical uses, notably the generation of pumped-storage hydroelectricity.
 For example, in Dinorwig, Wales, there are two lakes, one at a higher elevation than the other.
 At times when surplus electricity is not required (and so is comparatively cheap), water is pumped up to the higher lake, thus converting the electrical energy (running the pump) to gravitational potential energy.
 At times of peak demand for electricity, the water flows back down through electrical generator turbines, converting the potential energy into kinetic energy and then back into electricity.
 The process is not completely efficient and some of the original energy from the surplus electricity is in fact lost to friction.

 Gravitational potential energy is also used to power clocks in which falling weights operate the mechanism.
-It's also used by counterweights for lifting up an elevator, crane, or sash window.
+It is also used by counterweights for lifting up an elevator, crane, or sash window.

 Roller coasters are an entertaining way to utilize potential energy – chains are used to move a car up an incline (building up gravitational potential energy), to then have that energy converted into kinetic energy as it falls.

 Another practical use is utilizing gravitational potential energy to descend (perhaps coast) downhill in transportation such as the descent of an automobile, truck, railroad train, bicycle, airplane, or fluid in a pipeline.
 In some cases the kinetic energy obtained from the potential energy of descent may be used to start ascending the next grade such as what happens when a road is undulating and has frequent dips.
 The commercialization of stored energy (in the form of rail cars raised to higher elevations) that is then converted to electrical energy when needed by an electrical grid, is being undertaken in the United States in a system called Advanced Rail Energy Storage (ARES).